Peter Lebeck: Popular interest in the gravesite

+Fort Tejon was founded in the immediate vicinity in 1854 to suppress stock rustling and protect Native Americans in the San Joaquin Valley, with Lebeck's grave marking the north corner of the parade ground.
+William Ingraham Kip noticed the bark was beginning to cover the epitaph in 1855.
+By the time John Xantus was living at Fort Tejon, between 1857 and 1859, the inscription had been covered by new bark.

-In 1890, an informal group from Bakersfield, called the Foxtail Rangers, removed the bark in the late 19th century with the permission of Edward Fitzgerald Beale and rediscovered the inscription in reverse on its underside.
+In 1890, an informal group from Bakersfield called the Foxtail Rangers, including local sheriff Henry L. Borgwardt Jr., removed the bark with the permission of Edward Fitzgerald Beale and rediscovered the inscription in reverse on its underside.
 Four feet under the surface, they exhumed a skeleton "nearly six feet long, and broad in proportion" with "a remarkable state of preservation."
 The body was laid east-west, with the left arm folded over the breast.
 The right forearm, both feet, and the left hand were missing.
 Two ribs on the left side were broken.
+A contemporary newspaper article reports that Lebeck was buried with the bear that killed him.
+The exhumation has been called one of the earliest examples of historic sites archaeology in California.

-The removed bark was initially in the possession of the local sheriff.
-In 1904, Truxtun Beale, Edward's son, sued in the Superior Court for possession of the epitaph.
+The removed bark was initially in the possession of the local Kern County Sheriff's Office.
+Truxtun Beale, Edward's son, sued in the Superior Court for possession of the carving.
+In 1940, the State of California acquired part of the original Fort Tejon property for a state park, however, this grant did not include the Lebeck Oak or several lesser structures.

-A number of apocryphal works have sprung up around the personage, including that Lebec was an Acadian Frenchman sent by the Republic of Texas, or that he was a Lieutenant of Engineers named Pierre Lebecque in the French Army who was present with Napoleon on Elba.
-In 1915, a five franc coin, dated 1837, was found in the ruins of an adobe hospital by Sam Allen, an employee of Tejon Ranch, fueling legends that he was connected to the French government.

 Legacy

-A new headstone was dedicated on April 15, 1936.
-E Clampus Vitus dedicated a plaque on the site on October 14th, 1972.
+The epitaph is currently housed in the U.S. Forestry Service ranger station at Fort Tejon.
+The Native Sons and Daughters of the El Tejon and Bakersfield parlors placed a granite monument at the site on 5 April 1936.
+E Clampus Vitus dedicated a plaque on the site on 14 October 1972.
 Further, the Kern County division of E Clampus Vitus is named Peter Lebeck Chapter #1866.
 Mary Hunter Austin's novel Isidro, published serially in The Atlantic, features a Peter Lebecque, who lives in a hut in Cañada de las Uvas.
 He is killed by a bear and buried under an oak in Tejon Pass.
 Austin also describes Lebeck and the Lebeck Oak in The Flock.
 San Joaquin poet Don Thompson writes of Lebeck in his collection Local Color.
-The town of Lebec, California is named for him.
+The town of Lebec, California is named for him, and the tree he is buried under is likewise known as the Peter Lebeck Oak.

+The Fort Tejon Historical Park holds a "ghost night" every October 17 in reference to Lebeck.